Telit Cinterion: Research and development (R&D)

-The company has R&D centers in Irvine - California, Boca Raton - Florida, Trieste - Italy, Seoul - Korea, and Bangalore - India.
+The company has R&D centers in, Boca Raton - Florida, Trieste - Italy, Seoul - Korea, and Bangalore - India.
 The Trieste R&D center is complemented with facilities in Cagliari.
 This center focuses on the advancement of 4G LTE Categories 4, 1, Mobile IoT standards LTE-M and NB-IoT and hardware design for short range wireless and Wi-Fi products.
 It is also the R&D base for the Telit simWISE integrated SIM (iUICC) product and Telit OneEdge, software suite and tools for IoT deployment management.
 The facility also houses the company's advanced RF lab.

-The Florida center in Boca Raton, houses software engineering and R&D in charge of advancing cloud and platform technologies.
+The Florida center in Boca Raton, houses software engineering and R&D in charge of advancing AI, cloud and platform technologies.
 It is the lead software development center for Telit Connectivity, Telit simWISE, Telit OneEdge and deviceWISE IoT/Industrial IoT platform.
 Boca Raton is also the Global Headquarters for Telit's secureWISE platform—the leading remote connection solution for the semiconductor industry.

 The R&D center in Seoul (Korea) is the company’s primary APAC hardware R&D center is located in Seoul, South Korea, and is the development site for the cellular broadband products in 5G, and in 4G LTE Categories 1 and above.

 The Bangalore (India) software competence hub is for short-range wireless technologies.
 The Bangalore center develops system and application software for the company's cellular, Wi-Fi and Bluetooth modules.

-The Irvine center is responsible for turnkey IoT solutions, engineering, and design.